jckarter/clay/doc/language-reference.md

 `var` [binding statements] behave identically to initialization statements when initializing their newly-bound variables.

 Note that, just as assigning uninitialized values with `=` is undefined, so is initializing already-initialized values with `<--`.
-The `<--` operator should not generally be used except in primitive initialization contexts.
+The `<--` operator should not generally be used except when necessary.

 ### Conditional statements